goa-go/goa/README.md

 }
 ```

-If you are unwilling to use goa's own routing, you can make a custom router middleware as you like.
+If you are unwilling to use goa-router, you can make a custom router middleware as you like.
 With middleware, you can expand functionality to meet your needs at will.

 ## License